 .
 While minimizing the percentages of error

-may be a good thing, there are unfortunately too many counter examples to this (see example below).
-Statistical metrics don’t provide any kind of guarantee that the financial outcome of a decision derived from a forecast is going to be optimal or even profitable.
+may be a good thing, there are unfortunately too many counter examples to this.
+Statistical metrics don’t provide any kind of guarantee that the financial outcome of a decision derived from a forecast is going to be optimal, or even profitable.
 Sometimes, economic drivers happen to be only loosely correlated with generic statistical metrics

 , but this happens by “chance”, and relying on chance is not a proper methodology for supply chain optimization.
 In practice, this issue is typically amplified by the counter-intuitive nature of most situations where the purely statistical metrics diverge from business performance metrics.

-As far as numerical optimization goes, there is a general principle that states that it’s always preferable to optimize the problem as a whole, rather than to optimize parts of the problem in isolation (see the example below).
+As far as numerical optimization goes, there is a general principle that states that it’s always preferable to optimize the problem as a whole, rather than to optimize parts of the problem in isolation.
 However, this point only remains true as long as addressing the optimization challenge from a monolithic perspective remains technically feasible.

-Likewise, a similar advantage is obtained by isolating the business optimization logic from the demand forecasting logic.
-As business optimization remains “protected” from the technicalities involved in demand forecasting, this makes it possible to delve much deeper into the fine details of the economic drivers: caps on storage space, price breaks, varying stock-out costs, varying obsolescence costs, etc. Having a more detailed understanding of the economic drivers generates better decisions that are more closely aligned with the risks and opportunities of a company.
+Likewise, a similar advantage is obtained by isolating the supply chain optimization logic from the demand forecasting logic, as supply chain optimization remains "protected" from the technicalities involved in demand forecasting.
+This makes it possible to delve much deeper into the economic drivers' finer details: caps on storage space, price breaks, varying stock-out costs, varying obsolescence costs, etc. Having a more detailed understanding of the economic drivers generates better decisions, which are more closely aligned with the risks and opportunities of a company.

 Example: Let’s consider a company that has two warehouses and serves exactly the same parts from both warehouses.
 The two warehouses are located nearby, but out of habit, all customers tend to always order the parts they need from the same warehouse.
-When a part becomes no longer available in this specific warehouse, the warehouse staff call the other warehouse to investigate the availability of the part in the other warehouse, and if the part is available there, it is then shipped to the warehouse that finds itself out of stock.
+When a part is no longer available in this specific warehouse, the warehouse staff calls the other warehouse to investigate the availability of the part there, and if the part is available there, it is then shipped to the warehouse that finds itself out of stock.

 A case for probabilistic forecasting